SLC

 Instructional Design

-Analyze and optimize your curriculum and teaching materials to reduce extraneous load and maximize learning effectiveness.
+Analyze and optimize your curriculum and teaching materials to reduce extraneous load.

 • Curriculum analysis